 Belgian music producer and sound engineer based in Antwerp.
 I ‘ve published and produced lots of songs for my own as well as for a variety of other bands and artists.
 All the songs I have made reached a good amount of success.
 I ‘ll take your ideas and put them in my DAW as detailed as possible.
 Afterward, I ‘ll mix your track to sound perfect.

-I am a mixing engineer, ghost producer, beat maker, and editor and have worked with a wide range of independent clients over the past 3 years.
+I am a mixing engineer, ghost producer, beat maker, editor and cellist and have worked with a wide range of independent clients over the past 6 years.
 I ‘m familiar with a wide range of genres, from Trap to Rock ’n Roll, to the good old Pop to Future Bass to experimental stuff.

 I absolutely love experimenting with sounds.
 The sounds that I love the most are big, fat, dark, gritty, loud, and not known and experimental sounds.

-I ‘m able to play the cello, guitar, piano, synths, and many more.
+I have had a classical cello education almost 9 years, and am able to write arrangements with it.
+I ‘m also able to play the guitar, piano, synths, and many more.
 I ‘m really behind the fact that music is a set of feelings and emotions and you have to communicate them in the best way possible with your audience.
 No matter what the sound it is.
 That ’s my skill!
 To reach that mindset I am more than happy to give the artist full freedom over there project(s), idea(s), and personality.

-I own two studios myself that both are capable of creating high-quality mixes without any problems.
+I have a studio myself that is capable of creating high-quality mixes without any problems.
 I am capable to master tracks, but I usually prefer other professionals mastering my mixes.

 ReviewsEndorse Fried Ooms